TREETOP EXPLORER

 PictureCurt & Jennifer started Treetop Explorer in 2016.

-Our Recreational Tree Climbing experiences enable you to enjoy exploring the world above the ground in a fun, encouraging, and accepting atmosphere.
-We offer numerous public climbs and are available for pr
+Our climbing experiences enable you to explore the world above the ground in a fun, encouraging, and accepting atmosphere...so you can discover the impact tree-time will have on you.

 Meet Our Tree Climbing Adventure Guides

-Curt Andrews - GOTC senior instructor & tree climbing adventure guide
+Curt - GOTC master instructor & tree climbing facilitator

 Picture

-As rewarding and exciting as climbing as a working arborist was, it was through climbing simply for enjoyment where I found a deeper connection to trees.
-Climbing trees provides peace and rejuvenation unlike any of my other outdoor hobbies.
+as working as a climbing arborist was, climbing outside of work is where I found deeper connection.
+Climbing mature trees provides peace and rejuvenation unlike any of my other outdoor pursuits.

-- Recognized RTC Senior Instructor - Global Organization of Tree Climbers
+- RTC Master Instructor - Global Organization of Tree Climbers

 - Consulting Arborist & Trainer - Tree Health Specialists